-Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID): AMeans a publicly or privately operated facility that provides health and habilitation services to a client with developmental disabilities or related conditions.

-Legally Responsible Person: Means the parent of a minor child, or the client's spouse.

-Level of Need Worksheet Care (LOC): A format to assess the child's level of need for services.
-Means tThe specified minimum amount of assistance a client child or youth-must require in order to receive services in an institutional setting under the Medicaid State Plan.

-Level of Care Determination: A eligibility determination by a CCB of Means determining eligibility of an lindividual for a Long-Term Services and Supports (LTSS) program, and determined by a Community Centered Board.

-Level of Care Evaluation: AMeans a comprehensive evaluation with the lindividual seeking services and others chosen by the lindividual to participate, conducted by and an evaluation by the case manager utilizing the Department's prescribed tool, with supporting diagnostic information from the lindividual's medical providers, for the purpose of determining and to determine the lindividual's level of functioning for admission or continued stay in certain Long-Term Services and Supports (LTSS) programs.

-Licensed Medical Professional: Means a person who has completed an academic degree or certificate in a medically related profession.
-This is limited to those who possess the following medical licenses: A physician, physician assistant, registered nurse, and advanced practice nurse. and nurse governed by the respective practice act.

-Long-Term Services and Supports (LTSS): Means tThe services and supports used by lindividuals of all ages with functional limitations and chronic illnesses who need assistance to perform routine daily activities such as bathing, dressing, preparing meals, and administering medications.

-Medicaid Eligible: Means the Aapplicant or Celient meets the criteria for Medicaid benefits based on the applicant's financial determination and disability determination.

-Medicaid State Plan: Means Tthe federally approved document that specifies the eligibility groups that a state serves through its Medicaid program, the benefits that the state covers, and how the state addresses additional federal Medicaid statutory requirements concerning the operation of its Medicaid program.

-Medication Administration: Means assisting a client in the ingestion, application or inhalation of medication, including prescription and non-prescription drugs, according to the directions of the attending physician or other licensed health practitioner-Licensed Medical Professional and making a written record thereof.

-Medication Mis-Management: Issues with medication dosage, scheduling, timing, set-up, compliance and administration or monitoring which results in harm or an adverse effect which necessitates medical care.

-Missing Person: A waiver participant is not immediately found, -their safety is at serious risk, or there is a risk to public safety.

-or "Mistreatment"
+- Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID): Alleans a publicly or privately operated facility that provides health and habilitation services to a client with developmental disabilities or related conditions.
+Legally Responsible Person: Means the parent of a minor child, or the client's spouse. - Level of Need Worksheet Care (LOC): A format to assess the child's level of need for services Means tThe specified minimum amount of assistance a Celient child or youth must require in order to receive services in an institutional setting under the Medicaid State Plan. - Level of Care Determination: An eligibility determination by a CCB of Means determining eligibility of an lindividual for a Long-Term Services and Supports (LTSS) program. and determined by a Community Centered Board. - Level of Care Evaluation: AMeans a comprehensive evaluation with the lindividual seeking services and others chosen by the lindividual to participate, conducted by and an evaluation by the case manager utilizing the Department's prescribed tool, with supporting diagnostic information from the lindividual's medical providers, for the purpose of determining and to determine the lindividual's level of functioning for admission or continued stay in certain Long-Term Services and Supports (LTSS) programs. - Licensed Child Care Center (less than 24 hours): As defined in 12 CCR 2509-8.7.702.1. - Licensed Medical Professional: Means a person who has completed an academic degree or certificate in a medically related profession.
+This is limited to those who possess the following medical licenses: A physician, physician assistant, registered nurse, and advanced practice nurse. and nurse governed by the respective practice act. - Long-Term Services and Supports (LTSS): Means the services and supports used by Clients Individuals of all ages with functional limitations and chronic illnesses who need assistance to perform routine daily activities such as bathing, dressing, preparing meals, and administering medications. - Medicaid Eligible: Means tThe Aapplicant or Celient meets the criteria for Medicaid benefits based on the applicant's financial determination and disability determination. - Medicaid State Plan: Means.
+The federally approved document that specifies the eligibility groups that a state serves through its Medicaid program, the benefits that the state covers, and how the state addresses additional federal Medicaid statutory requirements concerning the operation of its Medicaid program. - Medication Mis-Management: Issues with medication dosage, scheduling, timing, set-up, compliance and administration or monitoring which results in harm or an adverse effect which necessitates medical care. - Missing Person: A waiver participant is not immediately found, -their safety is at serious risk, or there is a risk to public safety.

+Mistreatment: "Mistreated" ' or "Mistreatment" -means : As defined at § 25.5-10-202- (29.5)(-(a)-(e), C.R.S.
 Abuse;

 Neglect;

 Exploitation;

 An act or omission that threatens the health, safety, or welfare of a person;

-Or